maslanvogelsberg/feeder3/README.md

 - Basic topics in coding with Python3
 - Helping beginners with using and coding modules with the Pandas package for data analysis on Python3

-These materials have been adapted from the excellent lessons created by the staff at the Research Hub of UNC-Chapel Hill's Davis Library.
+These materials have been adapted from the excellent lessons created by the staff at the [Research Hub] (#ADD HYPERLINK) of UNC-Chapel Hill's Davis Library.

 When writing your own README files remember the following guidelines